|Response to US Report on Human Rights

-In response to media enquiries, a Constitutional and Mainland Affairs Bureau spokesman responded today (March 12) to comments in the US State Department's Country Reports on Human Rights Practices 2007 relating to Hong Kong's constitutional development and press freedom.
+Upon media enquiries, a Government spokesman responded today (March 9) to comments in the US Country Report on Human Rights relating to Hong Kong’s constitutional development.

 "The NPCSC’s power to interpret the Basic Law is in general and unqualified terms.
 This principle is fully acknowledged and respected in Hong Kong and by its courts.

-"The exercise of that power by the NPCSC, therefore, has not, and could not have, in any way affected the independence of the Judiciary, the rule of law or Hong Kong's high degree of autonomy," he said.
+"The exercise of that power by the NPCSC, therefore, has not, and could not have, in any way affected the independence of the Judiciary, the rule of law or, generally, Hong Kong’s high degree of autonomy," the spokesman said.

-The spokesman added that bills and budgets put forth by the Government had to be passed by the Legco before they could be implemented.
+The spokesman added that bills and budgets put forth by the Government had to be passed by the Legislative Council before they could be implemented.